BITSUK/fds_backend/README.md

 # Food Delivery Service - Backend Server App

-This project is a DRF API app created as part of Assignment 3 of FSE Web Development Course.
+This project is a DRF API app created as part of Assignment 3 of FSE.

 ## Developers - Group4
 - Umesh Kumar Sharma (Student Id: 2022CFSE006)